civican/legisinfo/44-1/bills/C-53/bill_text.md

 **tax treatment agreement** means a tax treatment agreement that is entered into by a Métis government and His Majesty in right of Canada, as amended from time to time in accordance with its provisions. (**accord sur le traitement fiscal**)

-**treaty** means, except in section `5`, a treaty that is entered into by a Métis government and His Majesty in right of Canada that is set out in column 3 of the schedule and that is in force, as amended from time to time in accordance with its provisions. (**traité**)
+**treaty** means, except in **sections `4.1` and** `5`, a treaty that is entered into by a Métis government and His Majesty in right of Canada that is set out in column 3 of the schedule and that is in force, as amended from time to time in accordance with its provisions. (**traité**)

 ### Section 3

 For greater certainty, each treaty is a treaty within the meaning of sections 25 and 35 of the `Constitution Act, 1982`.

+### Section 3.1

+  **(1)** For greater certainty, nothing in this Act is to be construed as abrogating or derogating from the protection provided for the rights of the Indigenous peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

+  **(2)** For the purpose of subsection (1), **Indigenous peoples of Canada** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`.

 ## Purposes of Act